xscriptorcode/xscriptorcode/README.md

 - 💼 LinkedIn (Soon)

-- 👀 I’m interested in ...
+- 👀 I’m interested in grow and share, create and contribute.
 - 🌱 I’m currently learning Python and something more...
 - 💞️ I’m looking to collaborate on all the projects that makes me grow.